hx57/ICON-SDK-Tutorial/Python/INSTALL/README.md

 - ⏰ *Approximative completion time :  5 minutes*

 In order to install the Python `iconsdk` package on Windows, we need the appropriate development environment for doing so.
 Unfortunately, the `iconsdk` package has a dependency with `secp256k1`, which is quite hard to compile on Windows OS, as it hasn't been ported to Windows development environment and [nobody has fixed it yet](https://github.com/ludbb/secp256k1-py/issues/28 "nobody has fixed it yet").

-The tutorial purpose is not about installing a complicated cross-platform compilation environment.
+The purpose of this tutorial is not about installing a complicated cross-platform compilation environment.
 Fortunately, Microsoft has developed **WSL**, that allows us to run the Linux development tools directly on **Windows 10**.

 Before continuing, **please install WSL** following these instructions (also detailed here : [https://docs.microsoft.com/en-us/windows/wsl/install-win10](https://docs.microsoft.com/en-us/windows/wsl/install-win10 "https://docs.microsoft.com/en-us/windows/wsl/install-win10"))